1241563482/USP/README.md

 # USP (Universal Superionic Prediction)

-This Python package provides a framework for constructing workflows targeting ionic materials.
-The pipeline reads an input file, fetches structures (e.g. from the Materials Project), relaxes them via a generic force field (currently MACE), and finally runs a self-consistent DFT calculation.
+A Python package for high-throughput screening and prediction of superionic materials.
+It integrates the Materials Project database, the MACE universal force field for structure relaxation, and a pre-fitted SVM classifier for superionicity.

 ## Features

-- **Input parsing**: flexible readers for CSV/JSON of candidate identifiers.
+- **Structure download**: query the Materials Project by element list and save structures in VASP or ASE-extended XYZ format.
-- **Structure providers**: default implementation uses Materials Project API via `pymatgen`.
+- **Structure relaxation**: perform geometry optimization (BFGS) with the MACE-MP universal force field.
-- **Optimizers**: abstract interface; a stub `MACEOptimizer` is provided.
+- **Superionic classification**: screen binary compounds with a built-in SVM decision plane using electronegativity, chemical hardness, and atomic mass descriptors.
-- **DFT calculators**: pluggable backends; interface defined for future integrations.
+- **API key management**: read or persist your Materials Project API key in `~/.bashrc` automatically.
-- **Workflow orchestration**: end-to-end driver script and console entry point.
+- **Modular design**: pluggable `StructureProvider`, `Optimizer`, and `DFTCalculator` interfaces.

 ## Installation